Is the ECS Real?

 The endocannabinoid system plays a very critical role in homeostasis—keeping the whole shebang inside you in balance.
 It has three key components, namely:

 - The endocannabinoid receptors present on the cell surface

 - The endocannabinoid molecules which activate the receptors

 - Metabolic enzymes that degrade the endocannabinoids after usage

 There are two endocannabinoid receptors: CB1 and CB2.
 The former is present in large numbers in the brain.
-Their interaction with THC gives rise to the psychotic effect experienced when a person takes in cannabis.
+Their interaction with THC causes the “high” experienced when a person uses cannabis.
 CB2 receptors are readily available in the nervous and the immune system.
 Both receptors are present in other parts of the body.

 - Cancer-fighting properties

 The ECS ensures that the central nervous system and the immune system are running smoothly.

 Memory: Endocannabinoids play an essential role in the removal of old memories.
 Deletion of troubling memories helps post-traumatic stress disorder patients and also conditions the behavior of those prone to chronic anxiety.
 Letting go of painful memories allows patients to recover faster and move on.

 The ECS aids in the regulation of metabolism and control of transmission of energy through the cells.
 This ensures effective use of food.